xrdocs/segment-routing/_conferences/2023-10-04-srv6-usid-roadshow-rome.md

 ![](/images/2023-10-04-pablo-camarillo-srv6-dc-rome.jpeg)
 *SRv6 team presenting the benefits of bringing SRv6 uSID simplification to the DC*

-SRv6 continue to gain momentum in the networking industry as more operators are adopting the technology.

 With the success of the workshop, it is very likely to have more similar event in other regions around the world and again for Europe region.